Theming

 }

-After creating your custom theme, or when using one of the provided color variants, you need to set the default theme within your AppServiceProvider using the BladeColors::setDefaultTheme() method.
+After creating your custom theme, or when using one of the provided color variants, you need to register the default theme in your AppServiceProvider using the BladeComponents::setDefaultTheme() method.

 <?php